bitzesty/vigilion-scanner/README.md

 This app is the responsible for processing files and scanning them to see if they are clean or if they contain viruses.

-It also contains the models for company accounts and plans, and scanning API keys.
+It also contains the models for company accounts and plans, and scanning API keys, however now this is open source, you can create a plan with no limit and assign that to each accounts API key.

 ## Scanning Flow